 We receive many questions about the accreditation status of Kent State, EHHS, and individual programs.
 Below are answers to some of our more frequently asked questions.
 If you have further questions, please reach out to Dr. Erica Eckert, Assistant Dean for Assessment and Accreditation.

 What is the Higher Learning Commission (HLC) looking for?
 What does it take to be accredited?

 The Higher Learning Commission, like all CHEA-recognized accreditors, asks us to write a self-study to provide evidence of the work we are doing to meet their standards (HLC calls these “criteria”).
 Then a group of evaluators review the materials and visit the campus (when travel is safe) to interview institutional stakeholders on site to corroborate the report and ask additional questions as needed.
 The five standards, briefly, are 1) Mission (clear and publicly articulated mission that drives the institution’s work), 2) Integrity (the institution acts ethically and responsibly in its dealings with stakeholders), 3) Teaching and Learning (educational quality and rigor, sufficiency and qualifications of faculty and staff, and supporting student learning), 4) Quality and Improvement (assessment, evaluation, and continuous improvement of educational programs, student outcomes (learning, graduation), and co-curricular experiences), and 5) Institutional Effectiveness (strategic direction, use of resources to achieve specific goals, sufficiency of financial resources).
 We undergo this process periodically; on the Open Pathway we undergo full review every 10 years, but many reports are submitted in the period between visits from the accreditor.
-For more, see: https://www.hlcommission.org/Policies/criteria-and-core-components.html
+For more, visit the HLC policies and components webpage.

 Why do we have to be accredited by HLC?